Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 Persimmon Vinegar in Weight Management and Heart Disease

-In another study conducted by researchers from Chonbuk National University, Woosuk University, and Inje University, Korea, persimmon vinegar is effective for weight loss as it reduces the obesity and blood lipids level.
+In another study conducted by researchers from Chonbuk National University, Woosuk University, and Inje University, Korea, persimmon vinegar is effective for weight loss as it reduces obesity and blood lipids level.

 So if you are looking at body fat loss, take persimmon vinegar and indulge in healthy lifestyles including regular exercises will help you achieve this goal.